House Painting9 min read

 Brushing and Rolling

 • Rolling: Use a roller with the correct nap (3/8" for smooth walls, 1/2" for textured).
-Apply paint in a "W" pattern to ensure even coverage.
+Apply paint in a "W" pattern to ensure even coverage, then fill in without lifting the roller.

 Spraying